This easy-to-make, mouthwatering recipe for homemade cinnamon muffins is a tried and true breakfast choice that you can whip up in no time!

 Step 5: Add Batter to Greased Muffin Tin

-This recipe makes 12 muffins, so use one 12-muffin tin or two 6-muffin tins.
+This recipe makes 12 fluffy muffins, so use a standard muffin tin – one 12-muffin tin or two 6-muffin tins.

 Be sure to grease your tins liberally to ensure that your muffins don’t get stuck to the pan after baking.

-Also, use a cookie scoop like the one pictured below to scoop out the batter and place in the tin.
+Also, use a cookie scoop like the one pictured below to scoop out the batter and place into your muffin pan.

-Step 6: Bake in 400 Degrees Fahrenheit Oven
+Step 6: Heat Oven to 400 Degrees Fahrenheit and Bake

 Place muffins in a preheated 400 degrees Fahrenheit oven and bake for approximately 20 minutes.